 I’m Charlotte Finn, a writer of comics, prose and criticism.
-I’m a gay transgender woman from Calgary and I’m chronically camera shy.
+I’m an austistic gay transgender woman from Calgary and I’m chronically camera shy, so I got a fursona and a Vtube rig (rig by KapralPelikan.)

 I was an alumni at the late, great ComicsAlliance website, joining some of the best of comics criticism.
 Some of my favorite work from that time includes my deep dives into revisiting Vertigo classics such as Transmetropolitan and Preacher; my guides to comics from a trans and nonbinary perspective, including the first article I wrote for them; a tribute to the brilliance of Bizarro and the case for a transgender Jimmy Olsen; a reminder of the incentives behind corporations such as Marvel and why they’re not your friend; two extensive tributes to those that comics lost in 2015 and 2016, respectively; and this ode to the greatest genre convention in all of superhero comics.
 I also wrote a couple of pieces prior to that on my Tumblr, that have been reproduced on this site.